florianhund/FoodForYou-Backend/README.md

 ### Technologies Used

-- [NodeJS](https://nodejs.org) This is a cross-platform runtime environment built on Chrome's V8 JavaScript engine used in running JavaScript codes on the server.
+- [NodeJS](https://nodejs.org) This is a **cross-platform runtime environment** built on Chrome's V8 JavaScript engine used in running JavaScript codes on the server.
 It allows for installation and managing of dependencies and communication with databases.

-- [ExpressJS](https://expressjs.com) This is a NodeJS web application framework.
+- [ExpressJS](https://expressjs.com) This is a **NodeJS web application framework**.

-- [MongoDB](https://mongodb.com) This is a free open source NoSQL Document database with scalability and flexibility where data is stored in JSON-like documents.
+- [MongoDB](https://mongodb.com) This is a free open source **NoSQL Document database** with scalability and flexibility where data is stored in JSON-like documents.

-- [Mongoose ODM](https://mongoosejs.com) This makes it easy to write MongoDB validation by providing a straight forward, schema-based solution to model to application data.
+- [Mongoose ODM](https://mongoosejs.com) This makes it easy to write **MongoDB** validation by providing a straight forward, schema-based solution to model to application data.

-- [Typescript](https://typescriptlang.org) This is a strongly typed programming language that builds on JavaScript, giving you better tooling at any scale.
+- [Typescript](https://typescriptlang.org) This is a **strongly typed programming language** that builds on JavaScript, giving you better tooling at any scale.

-- [Express-Validator](https://express-validator.github.io) This is a set of express.js middlewares that wraps validator.js validator and sanitizer functions.
+- [Express-Validator](https://express-validator.github.io) This is a set of **express.js middlewares** that wraps validator.js validator and sanitizer functions.

+- [Swagger-Ui-Express](https://swagger.io/) This is an Interface Description Language for **describing RESTful APIs**.
+It is used to design, build and document RESTful web services.

+- [Jest](https://jestjs.io/) This is a delightful JavaScript / Typescript **Testing Framework**.

 ### Authors